GLXI/GLXT/README.md

 # GLXToken(GLXT)
-GLXToken.sol have a smartcontract which is deployed on ethereum blockchain.
+GLXToken.sol is an ERC20 compliant smart contract which is deployed on Ethereum blockchain.